indraginanjar/AI-Shell-Command/README.md

 3. bash: aicommand.sh and aiprompt.sh

-Actually powershell and bash versions is only immediate script for calling the python script easier from any folders.
+In reality, the PowerShell and Bash versions are just immediate scripts for calling the Python script more easily from any folder without requiring python codes in **ai-shell-command** to be installed globally.

 ### Supported command language/executor